storj/docs/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: Storj Docs
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Make the world your datacenter
 ---

 Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}